Article II - Administration

 (c) Stay in proceedings.
 An appeal shall stay all proceedings in furtherance of the action appealed from unless the zoning administrator certifies to the BZA that, by reason of facts stated in the certificate, a stay would in his opinion cause imminent peril to life or property.
 In such case, proceedings shall not be stayed otherwise than by a restraining order granted by the board or by a court of record, on application and on notice to the zoning administrator and for good cause shown.

 (d) Fee.
-Appeals must be accompanied by a cash payment to the county in accordance with the established fee schedule.
+Appeals must be accompanied by a cash payment to the county in accordance with the established fee schedule set by the board of supervisors.

 (e) Time of hearing.
 Upon receipt of the appeal, the BZA must fix a reasonable time for the hearing, give public notice in accordance with Code of Virginia, § 15.2-2204 and 15.2-2309, as well as due notice to the parties in interest as required by law.